Coty (NYSE:COTY) Releases FY 2021 Earnings Guidance

 Coty (NYSE:COTY) issued an update on its FY 2021 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of – for the period.
 The company issued revenue guidance of $4.50 billion-$4.60 billion, compared to the consensus revenue estimate of $4.57 billion.

-Several equities analysts have recently commented on the stock.
-Evercore ISI upgraded shares of Coty from an in-line rating to an outperform rating and set a $10.00 price target for the company in a research report on Wednesday, February 10th.
-Stifel Nicolaus upped their price target on shares of Coty from $6.00 to $10.00 and gave the company a hold rating in a report on Tuesday, April 27th.
-Royal Bank of Canada boosted their price objective on Coty from $9.00 to $12.00 and gave the stock an outperform rating in a report on Tuesday, April 27th.
-TheStreet upgraded Coty from a d rating to a c- rating in a report on Monday.
-Finally, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell boosted their price objective on Coty from $11.00 to $15.00 and gave the stock a focus list rating in a report on Friday, April 30th.
-One analyst has rated the stock with a sell rating, five have assigned a hold rating, four have issued a buy rating and two have issued a strong buy rating to the company’s stock.
-The stock currently has a consensus rating of Buy and an average price target of $9.78.
+Several analysts have recently issued reports on the company.
+Morgan Stanley upped their price target on Coty from $7.00 to $7.60 and gave the stock an equal weight rating in a research note on Tuesday.
+Evercore ISI upgraded Coty from an in-line rating to an outperform rating and set a $10.00 price target for the company in a report on Wednesday, February 10th.
+Citigroup reissued a focus list rating and issued a $15.00 price objective (up from $11.00) on shares of Coty in a research report on Friday, April 30th.
+Deutsche Bank Aktiengesellschaft raised their price objective on shares of Coty from $8.00 to $9.00 and gave the stock a hold rating in a report on Monday, April 26th.
+Finally, Royal Bank of Canada raised their price target on shares of Coty from $9.00 to $12.00 and gave the stock an outperform rating in a research note on Tuesday, April 27th.
+One equities research analyst has rated the stock with a sell rating, five have issued a hold rating, four have assigned a buy rating and two have assigned a strong buy rating to the company’s stock.
+Coty has an average rating of Buy and an average target price of $9.78.

 Coty Inc, together with its subsidiaries, manufactures, markets, distributes, and sells beauty products worldwide.
 The company provides prestige fragrances, skin care, and color cosmetics products through prestige retailers, including perfumeries, department stores, e-retailers, direct-to-consumer websites, and duty-free shops under the Alexander McQueen, Burberry, Bottega Veneta, Calvin Klein, Cavalli, Chloe, Davidoff, Escada, Gucci, Hugo Boss, Jil Sander, Joop!, Kylie Jenner, Lacoste, Lancaster, Marc Jacobs, Miu Miu, Nikos, philosophy, and Tiffany & Co brands.